AdamSobieski/Argumentation/Notes/Argumentation and Computing.md

 }
 ```

-## Extension Methods Utilizing the Model
+## Extension Methods Utilizing The Function Model

+Here are some extension methods utilizing the supporting model.
+An `Invoke()` extension method is provided for `IFunction` and `IJustifiableFunction`.

 ```cs
 public static class Extensions